terraform-google-modules/terraform-google-sql-db/README.md

 #### Roles

-- `roles/cloudsql.admin`
+- Cloud SQL Admin: `roles/cloudsql.admin`

 ### Enable APIs

 In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created:

-- Cloud SQL API
+- Cloud SQL Admin API: `sqladmin.googleapis.com`

 In order to use Private Service Access, required for using Private IPs, you must activate the following APIs on the project where your VPC resides:

-- Cloud SQL Admin API
+- Cloud SQL Admin API: `sqladmin.googleapis.com`
-- Compute Engine API
+- Compute Engine API: `compute.googleapis.com`
-- Service Networking API
+- Service Networking API: `servicenetworking.googleapis.com`
-- Cloud Resource Manager API
+- Cloud Resource Manager API: `cloudresourcemanager.googleapis.com`

 #### Service Account Credentials